Facts about obesity in dogs and cats

 Reasons for obesity in dogs and cats

-Your dog or cat may gain weight for a variety of different reasons.
+Your dog or cat may gain weight for a variety of reasons.
 It is often a combination of several factors that turn your slim, four-legged friend into a chubby one.

 As a pet owner you should consider your own approach first: Is the weight gain caused by the fact that you find it easier to feed your pet ready-made food rather than freshly prepared food?

 Wet or dry food manufacturers suggest to us pet owners that our dog or our cat will be supplied with everything they need when they eat this food and that they will not suffer from nutritional deficiencies.
-This gives us a sense of security - feeding our four-legged friends with a minimum of effort makes this attitude even easier and more popular.
+This gives us a sense of security - feeding our furry friends with a minimum of effort makes this attitude even easier and more popular.
 But this way of thinking shifts responsibility to the feed manufacturers.